calculix/cae/README.md

 # Features

-- Calculix keywords hierarchy with all attributes is maintaned in [simple editable text file](ccx_dom.inp).
+- Calculix keywords hierarchy with all attributes is maintaned in [editable XML file](ccx_kom.xml).

 - "New keyword" dialog shows apropriate chapter of the official [HTML documentation](doc).
+It could be hidden if not needed.

 - INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated by CalculiX.